 These Polish potato dumplings can be served as a main meal with a topping or a side dish.

-The most typical topping is simply a generous amount of butter and breadcrumbs or goulash (Polish: gulasz).
+The most typical topping is simply a generous amount of butter and breadcrumbs, goulash (Polish: gulasz), or greaves.

 Recipe Notes for Polish Potato Dumplings

 - Test your potatoes while cooking so that they don’t get overcooked or they’ll be too wet when making the dumplings.